 Thus in South Africa Deepavali became a symbolic clarion call for freedom and end to discrimination that anticipated the arrival of Mahatma Gandhi and Nelson Mandela.
 Nelson Mandela himself noted how Deepavali helped him when languished for years in the jails of Robben Island.

 I recall Mr. Govender from Cape Town and Mr. Padyachee from Pretoria.
 They would come and offer prayers with us and bring with them parcels of sweetmeats.
 The authorities were insistent that these parcels were only for believers in the Hindu faith.
 Through our struggles were able to challenge the authorities on this narrow conception and we insisted that all the embracing philosophies that Hinduism is based on extended a hand to all of humanity.

 A Hindu savant could not have expressed the symbolism of Deepavali better than the heart-stirring words of Nelson Mandela:

 At this time of Diwali and as I light this sacred lamp I am aware of how this lamp symbolizes the triumph of

 -Enlightenment over blind faith

--prosperity over poverty-knowledge of ignorance
+-prosperity over poverty